 Our Boni Selection and Everyday products contain increasing amounts of more sustainable palm oil.
 “Our aim is to have 100% separate RSPO palm oil in our food products by the end of 2020”, says Philippe Toussaint, Manager Sustainable Sourcing.
 That means that the RSPO oil is processed separately throughout the entire production process, so that the certified end product only contains oil from sustainable plantations.

 This is a step-by-step plan, because some producers need time to implement a separate production process.
 Where refineries are not yet producing 100% certified palm oil, we are supporting them via the mass-balance system.
 The quantity of sustainable palm fruits that enters the refinery exactly matches the quantity of certified palm oil that is produced.

-In addition, some of our end products also contain ordinary palm oil that is not sustainable, because those suppliers are not yet RSPO-certified.
+In addition, some of our end products also contain ordinary palm oil that is not sustainable, because those suppliers are not yet using sustainable palm oil and derivatives.
 We compensate for that by purchasing RSPO certificates, which then guarantees that an equivalent volume of more sustainable RSPO oil is produced somewhere in the world.

 2017: 100% certified oil

 In 2017, we processed 44.6% (=2,264.4 tonnes) of RSPO palm oil completely separately in our own brand food products, and 47.9% (=2,432.9 tonnes) via the mass-balance system.
 We compensated for the 7.4% (= 377.9 tonnes) of non-sustainable palm oil by purchasing certificates which certified 100% of the quantity of palm oil that we used.

 The pure palm oil that we use in our food products accounts for 90.5% of all the palm oil that we process.
 The remaining 9.5% is palm kernel oil that is mostly used in non-food products like cosmetics.